Creator Monetization Policy

 Monetizable:

-• Editing footage in a creative way (for example, a compilation of the ten best wedding cakes, assembled into a countdown list, with added context, commentary and/or creative elements)
+Editing footage in a creative way (for example, a compilation of the ten best wedding cakes, assembled into a countdown list, with demonstrable creative editorial judgment.)

 You publish authentic content that builds trust with Snapchatters and advertisers.
 You do not mislead.
-Your tiles or introductions set up expectations that are rewarded within the rest of your content.
+Your tiles or introductions must accurately represent the content within Story or Spotlight.
+We do not allow deceptive or exaggerated content that sets up expectations that are not substantively delivered or rewarded within the rest of your content.

 Not Monetizable:

-You primarily or frequently publish unoriginal content that you did not create and which you did not transform in a meaningful way, such as:
+You primarily or frequently publish unoriginal content that you did not create and which you did not transform in a meaningful way, including content that is simply aggregated or assembled via simple automation without any signal of editorial direction, such as:

-You post repetitive content, such as repeatedly reposting your own content, or content that is duplicative, or designed solely for boosting views rather than entertaining or informing viewers, such as:
+You post repetitive, formulaic or unoriginal template-based content.
+This includes repeatedly reposting your own content, content that is formulaic, systemically repetitive, duplicative, or is designed solely for boosting views rather than entertaining or informing viewers, such as:

 You frequently publish inauthentic content that misleads people (even if the subject matter is not as “serious” as politics, health, or tragic events).
 Engagement bait is misleading because it sets up an expectation that never pays off, such as:

-• A shocking tile (for example, images that may, at first glance, resemble genitalia)
+A shocking tile or images (for example, images that may, at first glance, resemble genitalia)

-• Deceptively manipulated media (for example, editing an image of someone’s body or face to imply a radical transformation, or editing a snake to appear to be as large as a bus, etc.)
+Deceptively manipulated media, including content that has been generated or enhanced with the use of AI tools to manipulate users (for example, editing an image of someone’s body or face to imply a radical transformation, or editing a snake to appear to be as large as a bus, editing to cause confusion to a user, etc.)